lukaszliniewicz/Pandatask/README.md

 ![explorer_0zrwLV6BzW](https://github.com/user-attachments/assets/08a516fc-2987-486f-8dab-8ff3f79c9190)

-A WordPress plugin that adds task management boards to your site via a shortcode.
+A WordPress plugin that adds task management boards to your site, including BuddyPress groups, via a shortcode.

 ## Overview

-This plugin provides a way to display and manage simple task lists or Kanban-style boards directly within your WordPress pages or posts.
+This plugin provides a way to display and manage task lists directly within WordPress pages or posts.
 It uses a shortcode, `[task_board]`, to render the board interface.
 You can create multiple distinct boards by specifying a unique `board_name` in the shortcode.

 The interface allows logged-in users to view, add, edit, and manage tasks.
 It relies on AJAX for smoother interactions like adding tasks, comments, and updating statuses without full page reloads.